Toyosu Fish Market: The 2025 Traveler’s Guide To The Tuna Auction

 TIP #1: If you are planning to see the auction at the auction gallery, arrive early to secure a spot by the window.
 Otherwise, you might just be looking at the back of a bunch of heads.

-TIP #2: For the best photos, use a collapsible anti-reflection hood to shoot through the window.
+TIP #2: For the best photos, I recommend a collapsible anti-reflection hood to shoot through the window.
 This is especially useful for Tokyo, where some of the best viewpoints are behind a glass partition.
 There’s a collapsible hood for professional cameras too.

-The special observation deck, located on the same floor as the auction.
+The special observation deck is located on the same floor as the auction.
 The tickets are free, but you need to apply through a monthly lottery (more details below).
 You are much closer to the action here.
-And though there is a glass barrier, it does not go all the way to the top, so you hear the auction.
+And though there is a glass barrier, it does not go all the way to the top, so you get to hear the auction.

 TIP #3: Layer up and stay warm.
 The accessible areas of the fish market is kept at a very cool temperature throughout, but the special observation deck being exposed to the auction area, is almost like a freezer.